 - Guest of Honor Editions: The Virtual Birthday Party Game, The Virtual Graduation Game, and The Virtual Bridal Shower Game

 - Trivia Slam Second Edition, for groups who’ve done the original edition and can’t get enough

-- Indoor, IRL, On Location Trivia Games are available in select locations, where permitted.
+- Indoor, IRL, In Person Trivia Games are available in select locations

 Companies that have enjoyed the Trivia Slam include Amazon, Societé Generale, Novo Nordisk, and Nestlé, to name just a few.
 Contact us to learn more and get in on the online trivia for groups game!

 16 questions, many diverse perspectives